MrMicrowaveOven/Treefuck/README.md

-# Treefuck
+# Treehugger

 Here's a one-liner to clone the repo and run the tests.

-`git clone https://github.com/MrMicrowaveOven/Treefuck.git && cd Treefuck && bundle install && rspec`
+`git clone https://github.com/MrMicrowaveOven/Treehugger.git && cd Treehugger && bundle install && rspec`

 ## Objective

-Implement the programming language Treefuck, which is based on Brainfuck (another language).
+Implement the programming language Treehugger, which is based on Brainfuck (another language).

 You should write an interpreter (takes in a program as a string and execute it) and implement any necessary underlying data structure(s).

 ## Process

 The language consists of nine commands, listed below.
-A Treefuck program is a sequence of these commands, possibly interspersed with other characters (which are ignored).
+A Treehugger program is a sequence of these commands, possibly interspersed with other characters (which are ignored).
 The commands are executed sequentially, with some exceptions: an instruction pointer begins at the first command, and each